 Longing for connection from afar

-In 2020, when the Covid-19 pandemic forced the outside world to closed down, people struggled with newfound isolation.
+In 2020, when the Covid-19 pandemic forced the outside world to close down, people struggled with newfound isolation.
 So, it’s no surprise that people turned to these metaverses to socialize and pass the time.
 Just like gamers increasingly turned to video and online gaming as a social lifeline, tech junkies and real estate enthusiasts sought solace by investing and engaging in these digital worlds.